ngrx/platform/projects/ngrx.io/content/guide/schematics/action.md

 ## Overview

-Generates an action file that contains an enum of action types, an example action class and an exported type union of action classes.
+Generates an action file that includes a sample action, defined using the `createAction` function.

 ## Command